Juli-Bk/shop-server/README.md

 `Open dedicated DevTools for Node`

-Ensure your localhost:port in in the list for debugging.
+Ensure your localhost:port is in the list for debugging.
 The default ports for node debugging are `9229` and `9222`. `9229` is in `.env` by default You can add yours here.
 [More info here](https://www.youtube.com/watch?v=F1VZj-zqnG4) and [here](https://nodejs.org/en/docs/guides/debugging-getting-started/)